tranquility-bdd/tranquility/README.md

 `tranquility` was built as a pet project by [Jorge Martínez](https://www.linkedin.com/in/jmromanos/) and [Filipe Freire](https://www.linkedin.com/in/filfreire/).
 Feel free to contribute with a Pull-request or a new issue, and reach out with questions and ideas.

-## Usage
-In case you area already using [Go modules](https://github.com/golang/go/wiki/Modules) you can just include `"github.com/tranquility-bdd/tranquility"` in your import statement.

-Otherwise you can use the command `go get "github.com/tranquility-bdd/tranquility"` to download the package and then import it as before.